Corey Bailey

 Noise Reduction

-Numerous articles and books have been written on this subject, and it is difficult
+Numerous articles and books have been written on this subject.
+It is difficult to

-to summarize Noise Reduction in a few sentences.
-When it comes to tape
+summarize Noise Reduction in a few sentences.
+When it comes to analog tape

 Single-Ended systems generally deal with tape hiss and other anomalies after